Vertigo and Levitate

 as your climbing

-route.
 To climb the South Maple

-Hollow trail, fork right and pedal
+Hollow trail, veer right as you pass the "one-way" sign and pedal

 Looking uphill toward Lone Peak from the end of the